pparjona/University-Practice-with-Hibernate/README.md

 University project done during the 2024 - 2025 Database course.

-Its a simple project using hibernate, made with classmates.
+Designed and implemented the database schema and core logic for a university project using Hibernate ORM.
+Developed CRUD operations in Java to manage records and integrated SQL queries for data manipulation.
+All with the help of my classmates.

 To run and check: